Call today and speak to our specialist misdiagnosis claim team. Find out if you can claim compensation.

 Confirming their positions as expert misdiagnosis solicitors, a directory of the country’s top law firms – The Legal 500 directory – ranks the team at Blackwater Law among the leading law firms in this area of law.
 You can therefore be confident that when you call us for compensation claim advice that you will receive some of the best legal advice available.

 Blackwater Law ensure your misdiagnosis claim will be the strongest possible, backed by expert medical evidence and specialist legal argument.

-In building the strongest possible claim for compensation on your behalf, your solicitor at Blackwater Law will identify and instruct appropriate medical experts to produce reports that provide supporting evidence for the fact your condition was misdiagnosed and that this could and should have been diagnosed correctly.
+To prove misdiagnosis, your solicitor will identify and instruct appropriate medical experts to produce reports that provide supporting evidence that your condition was misdiagnosed and that this could and should have been diagnosed correctly.
 These expert medical reports will also make arguments relating to the difference in outcome if your diagnosis had been correct in the first instance and there had not been unnecessary delays or mistakes in diagnosis or treatment.

 Jason and the barrister together managed to get us the best possible outcome in my opinion.
 Our future’s settled, there’s peace of mind for our children.